d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 ## Greedy Search

-First, let us take a look at
+First, let's take a look at
 a simple strategy: *greedy search*.
 This strategy has been used to predict sequences in :numref:`sec_seq2seq`.
 In greedy search,